BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 conda create --name env_nf nextflow=22.10.6
 ```

-This command can take some time to complete as well, you'll see a turning / to indicate that things are happening.
+This command can take some time to complete as well, you'll see a rotating '/' to indicate that things are happening.

-When a question pops up ('Proceed ([y]/n)?'): Use the 'y' key on your keyboard to proceed.
-Just wait untill you see this message:
+When a question pops up ('Proceed ([y]/n)?'): Use the 'y' key and enter on your keyboard to proceed.
+Just wait until you see this message:

 ```bash
 #